 - Smoking anywhere inside the building.

-- Pets, with the exception of service animals.
+- Pets, with the exception of service animals, unless all tenants agree that pets are welcome.

 - Sleeping overnight or using the studio as a storage facility.